 Rescue, Rehabilitate, Release: Exploring the Work of Hope for Wildlife

-In this presentation, we will explore Hope for Wildlife's mission and ongoing work, highlighting the significance of wildlife rehabilitation as a crucial aspect of conservation.
+In this presentation, we explored Hope for Wildlife's mission and ongoing work, highlighting the significance of wildlife rehabilitation as a crucial aspect of conservation.
 Discover how the organization connects people to wildlife through education and understanding, responding to over 40,000 inquiries annually and welcoming thousands of visitors for tours and educational presentations.

 Guest Speaker